Introduction to cryptographic libraries¶

 Upstream maintenance

-Among the most popular and widely used libraries and frameworks, we have:
+Among the most popular and widely used libraries and frameworks are:

 Each one of these has its own implementation details, API, behavior, configuration file, and syntax.

-One has to check all of the crypto implementations installed on the system and their configuration.
+To find out what libraries are being used, one generally needs to check all of the installed crypto implementations and their respective configurations.
 To make things even more complicated, sometimes an application implements its own crypto, without using anything external.

 This is the most common way, and very easy to spot via package dependencies and helper tools.
-This is discussed later in this page.
+A detailed example of this approach to determining crypto is discussed later in this page.

-This is harder, as there is no dependency information in the binary package, and this usually requires inspection of the source package to see Build Dependencies.
-An example is shown later in this page.
+This is harder, as there is no dependency information in the binary package, and this usually requires inspection of the source package to see build dependencies.
+A detailed example of this approach is shown later in this page.

 The main binary of an application can not depend directly on a crypto library, but it could load dynamic plugins which do.
 Usually these would be packaged separately, and then we fall under the dynamic or static linking cases above.
 Note that via such a plugin mechanism, an application could depend on multiple external cryptographic libraries.